 While they may look fun, the reality of riding these vehicles is rather less so.

-Regular streets in Rome have hazards and potholes galore, but worse still are the ubiquitous cobblestones (the traditional square basalt “sampietrini“) that carpet many of Rome’s streets, which cause the scooters to judder up and down to an almost painful degree, and are also very slippery when wet.
+Regular streets in Rome have hazards and potholes galore, but worse still are the ubiquitous cobblestones (the traditional square basalt “sampietrini“) that carpet many of Rome’s streets, which cause the scooters – which have minimal suspension – to judder up and down to a painful degree, and the cobblestones are also very slippery when wet.

 Is it safe to ride an e-scooter in Rome?